mohammad-malik/autograder/README.md

 # AI-Powered Assignment Auto-Grader

-An automated grading system for university assignments using LangChain and AI models (Google Gemini or OpenRouter).
+An automated grading system for university assignments using LangChain and Reasoning models (Google Gemini 2.0 Flash Thinking or Deepseek-R1 through OpenRouter).
 This tool helps TAs and instructors grade assignments with consistency and speed, especially for complex tasks like ER diagram evaluation.

 ## Features

-- **Multiple AI Model Support**: Use either Google's Gemini models or any model available through OpenRouter
+- **Multiple AI Model Support**: Use either Google's Gemini Reasoning model or any reasoning (or even non-reasoning) model available through OpenRouter
 - **Multi-run Grading**: Each assignment is graded multiple times (default: 10 runs) to ensure consistency
 - **Statistical Analysis**: Calculate mean, median, standard deviation, and consistency scores
 - **Multimodal Grading**: Evaluate both text submissions and images (like ER diagrams)